MyQ Connector

 Setup MyQ Connector

 Use the <clientID> and <clientSecret> values set in the MyQ Server.
-Set <myq-server-hostname-or-ip> for the MyQ Server.
-For <smartface-rest-api-url-and-port> set the URL and port for the SmartFace Platform installation, such as http://localhost:8098.
-If you do not use SSL on the MyQ Server set <true-false> to true.
+Set <ip or hostname of MyQ Server> for the MyQ Server.
+Do not use port number or http or https within the <ip or hostname of MyQ Server>.
+For <ip or hostname of SmartFace Server> set the URL (the schema and port is prewritten in this sample) for the SmartFace Platform installation, such as http://localhost:8098.
+If you do not use SSL on the MyQ Server set <true or false, default true> to true.

 "MyQConfiguration":